Prabhjot113/Prabhjot113.github.io/README.md

 In this lacture we learned a lot.

 *PEER INTERACTION*
-In this class our seniors gave information to us about the websites of college and taught that how we can visit the sites and many other things.
+In this class our seniors gave information to us about the websites of college and taught that how we can visit the sites and many other things .

 ___________________________________

 🖇️**DAY 4**